 “Thank you so much for your help in negotiating my offer, which would not have been nearly as substantial without your expert knowledge and clearly-delivered advice.
 When I received my first job offer while ABD, I was told not to negotiate, and I have been living with the impact of that bad advice ever since.
 For the first time, with your help, I will be entering into a position on equal footing with my peers, which means more than words can say.”

 Sometimes Your Offer Is Disappointing

 To be sure, on occasion my therapeutic interventions can go in the other direction as well.
 Sometimes clients will go into high dudgeon about receiving “too little,” and tell me they feel wounded and offended.
 In one case, a client complained about needing “another win” in negotiations to make a modest small college offer feel tolerable to her.
 This was my response:

 “I don’t really get this “need another win” language.
 This is a normal negotiation for this level of school.
 You have already “won” the lottery by getting a tt job.
 There is some money for you as startup, and other money available once you get there.
 It’s your own attitude that is making this a problem, not the offer.
 Sorry to be blunt, but, seriously, you need to get a grip.”

-Some advisors are actually dangerously ignorant about the appropriate scope for any given negotiation at small schools with entirely different financial parameters than the R1s at which they work and train Ph.D.s:
+This type of entitled attitude often comes directly from advisors, who can be actually dangerously ignorant about the appropriate scope for any given negotiation at small schools with entirely different financial parameters than the R1s at which they work and train Ph.D.s: